velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-TABLES.md

 **No flow writes this table.** Rows are created by hand in the maker portal or by the app through the Dataverse connector. **A row edit does not publish itself** — deactivating an exception is not live until that capacity is rebuilt.

-**Seed from `fabric_workspaces_exceptions.csv` before cutover.** Rule 3 membership is derived from nothing else, so a migrated exception that was never copied here disappears at the first rebuild — quietly, from a workspace that until then could create anything.
+**Seed before cutover, from [input/PolicyExceptions.csv](input/PolicyExceptions.csv).** Rule 3 membership is derived from nothing else, so a migrated exception that was never copied here disappears at the first rebuild — quietly, from a workspace that until then could create anything.

+> **That file is a template with three example rows, not data.
+Delete them.** Every row is marked `EXAMPLE` and carries a placeholder GUID; importing it as shipped grants nothing, because the GUIDs match no workspace — but it leaves three rows in a table whose whole purpose is to be short and reviewable.
+>
+> **The real GUIDs come from the migration's `fabric_workspaces_exceptions.csv`**, if the estate has one — take the `workspace_id` column only.
+If there is no such file, the rows are gathered by asking, which is the honest answer: this table is the one thing in the design with no upstream.
+>
+> **Headers are the Dataverse logical names**, so the import maps column-for-column with no manual mapping.
+Leave `ubsppcoe_policyexceptionid` out — mapping the row key turns the import from an insert into an upsert against GUIDs you do not have.

 ---

-## 5. `Policy Drift` — findings from the scan
+## 5. `Policy Drift` — **dropped**

+> **Dropped from Dataverse on 2026-09-18.
+Do not recreate it.** Its only writer was `SyncCapacityPolicySets`, which was discarded — [discarded/SyncCapacityPolicySets.md](discarded/SyncCapacityPolicySets.md).
+A table with no writer is an empty table somebody will one day read and take for a clean bill of health.
+>
+> The specification below is kept for the record, and is what to build from if drift detection is ever revived (**Q11**).

 | | |
 |---|---|